Differences Between Revenue and Profit

-If revenue is a superset, profit would be a subset.
+If revenue is a superset, the profit would be a subset.
 When a company doesn’t generate revenue, there’s no question of earning profits.
+Why?

 But at the same time, without revenue, the loss can exist.

-To understand the Profit and Revenue, one needs to master the income statement.
+To understand the revenue vs. profit, one needs to master the income statement.
 Once you understand how the income statement works, the rest would be easy.

 Profit vs Revenue Infographics

 - Profit cannot exist if there’s no revenue.
 Revenue isn’t dependent on profit.
-Rather revenue can exist without profit (for example, if a start-up has more expenses than revenue, then there would no profit, but revenue would exist).
+Rather revenue can exist without it (for example, if a start-up has more expenses than revenue, then there would be no profit, but revenue would exist).

 - Profit is the result of deducting expenses from the revenue.
-On the other hand, revenue can be computed by multiplying the number of goods sold with the selling price per unit.
+On the other hand, we can calculate revenue by multiplying the number of goods sold with the selling price per unit.